jkitsao/devhook-engineering-blog/_posts/mpesa-cloudflare-durable-reactive-stk.md

       completedAt: new Date().toISOString(),
     };

-    // 🚀 INSTANT notification to WebSocket client if (this.webSocket) {
+    // 🚀 Instant notification to WebSocket client if (this.webSocket) {
       this.webSocket.send(
         JSON.stringify({